epsilonrt/libmodbuspp/README.md

 Data<float,EndianBigLittle> voltage;
 ```

-allows to define a floating number (32-bit) with a byte order in big Indian
+allows to define a floating number (32-bit) with a byte order in big Endian
-and a word organization in little Indian (CDAB).
+and a word organization in little Endian (CDAB).

 A Modbus::BufferedSlave object is also able to relay the requests it receives to: